Celebrating the Life of...

 However we get together, the meeting will generally be in three parts.

-COVID-19 restrictions do make it difficult to meet, but if we can meet over Zoom or FaceTime or WhatsApp,
+COVID-19 restrictions still make it difficult to meet, but if we can meet over Zoom or FaceTime or WhatsApp,

 we can have a very personal meeting at a time that's convenient to all.